Building a resilient workforce: 6 lessons we can learn from grocersPosted on: May 25, 2020

 – Nick Starck, SEG | Listen to the full 0:30 clip

 The pandemic hasn’t just changed the way we work, it’s also changed how we access information.
 Shared devices like a break room computer or tablet have now become a health and safety hazard.
 Finding a new way for your employees to access information without putting themselves at risk can seem like a daunting task.
 Good news: your employees have the answer (and it’s right in their pockets).

 Allowing your frontline to have access to their personal devices can have many positive impacts to your business.
 They are already familiar with the tech.
 They don’t need to leave their workstations to find job aids.
 And, they’re already cleaning them.
 Concerns like legacy IT issues, security and legal considerations have historically limited personal device use at work, but they don’t have to anymore.
 For more tips on implementing a BYOD approach, check out this blog post.

 They might not be actual superheroes, but grocers everywhere are proving that you don’t need to wear a cape to have superpowers.
 They’ve learned to move like The Flash, arm their frontline with a toolkit like Batman and have the communication powers of Doctor Strange.
 Organizations everywhere can learn from them to adapt to this ever-changing business world.
-To get started building a frontline workforce that’s ready and resilient in the face of certain change, check out The Ultimate Guide To Frontline Training.

 Learn how leading grocers use Axonify to drive better associate performance